endless-snowfall/leetcode/src/leetcode/problems/problem00034/README.md

   - Space: Constant
   - Time: O(log n)

-# Tags: Medium, Arrays, Binary Search, Recursion, Gotcha, Logarithmic
+# Tags: Medium, Arrays, Binary Search, Recursion, Gotcha, Logarithmic, Concise Solution

 # Notes:
   - Got snagged on a bad termination case for binary search.
 Was checking (start == end) but the fix was to make it (start > end).